GosGuru/Rolumodas/README.md

   functions.

 The function lives at `api/create-mercadopago-preference.js` and is called from the checkout page.
+It now accepts a `max_installments` value so that the admin can limit the number of Mercado Pago installments.

+The limit is stored in the `site_content` table with the key `mp_max_installments` and can be managed from the admin dashboard.